Do you have a houseplant that looks wilted, sad, or otherwise in need of attention? Learn how to revive houseplants with these simple tips.

+The leaves are crispy and the soil is dry on a dracaena.
+The foliage is partially crispy and the soil is saturated on a parlor palm plant.
 Although the diagnosis of what went wrong is a little different with each, the revitalization process is similar.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Much like people, plants grow and need food, water, light and air to survive.
+Much like people, plants grow and need food, water, light, and air to survive.

 Sometimes bad things happen to good plants.

-Placed in a site that doesn’t receive the proper light.
+- They’re placed in a site that doesn’t receive the proper light.

-Maybe they haven’t been fed at all.
+- They’ve not been fed at all.

-Don’t beat yourself up too much over it.
+No matter what has gone wrong with your house plant, don’t beat yourself up too much over it.

 It happens, even to the best of us.

-In most cases, plants can be revived with a little TLC.
+But all is not lost.
+In most cases, indoor plants can be revived with a little TLC.

 Looking at my husband’s office plants?

 The dracaena was totally neglected.
-It needs water, fresh potting soil and a new container that is slightly larger than its current size.
+It needs water, fresh potting soil, and a new container that is slightly larger than its current size.

+The opposite is the case of the parlor palm.
+That plant’s soil is completely saturated and appears really stressed.
 Looking at the size of the plant in comparison to the container and the root system, it too needs to be potted up in a larger container.